maryammsd/Mole/README.md

 ## Introduction
-Mole is a static analysis tool that aims to find precise sets of reachable paths to trigger a crash concerning the widget dependencies based on their visual attributes.
-Developers leverage widget attributes (e.g., visibility, focused, etc.) to impose relative functional or visual dependencies between widgets.
-These dependencies can help us to identify relevant and irrelevant widgets in reachable paths to a crash point when we have access to an app's bytecode.
-Mole performs an Attribute-Sensitive Reachability Analysis (ASRA) to find these paths by having access to the crash stack trace of a crash.
-A crash stack trace is a common resource that includes information about the exception type, message, and call stack of a crash.
+Mole is a static analysis tool that aims to find __precise__ sets of __reachable paths__ to trigger a crash concerning the __widget dependencies__ based on their visual attributes.
+Developers leverage widget attributes (e.g., visibility, focused, etc.) to impose relative _functional_ or _visual_ dependencies between widgets.
+These dependencies can help us to identify _relevant_ and _irrelevant_ widgets in reachable paths to a crash point when we have access to an app's bytecode.
+Mole performs an **Attribute-Sensitive Reachability Analysis (ASRA)** to find these paths by having access to the crash stack trace of a crash.
+A *crash stack trace* is a common resource consisting of the exception type, exception message, and the framework and app-level call stack.
 An example of a crash stack trace is given below:

 ````
  FATAL EXCEPTION: main
  Process: com.ichi2.anki, PID: 7186